 If you plan well, you might be able to find flights that can get you between both islands in under 3 hours.
-However, all flights, whether they depart from Heraklion or Chania in Crete or from Mykonos, will involve a layover in Athens.
+However, whether they depart from Heraklion or Chania in Crete or from Mykonos, all flights will involve a layover in Athens.
 (Most flights depart from Heraklion, the island’s capital.)

 If you’re looking for the best way to travel from Crete to Mykonos, flying is a viable option, for sure.
 However, it is absolutely the least scenic traveling method.
 You’ll be missing out on those breathtaking seascapes and island views the Greek Islands are so famous for.

 For a real Greek island-hopping experience, it’s best to travel from Crete to Mykonos by ferry.

 By far, the most scenic way to travel between Mykonos and Crete is an indirect ferry route.
 These leisurely journeys consist of separate ferry trips between Crete and one or more of the Cycladic Islands.

 You could, for example, take a ferry from Crete to Santorini, explore that world-famous island, and take a second ferry onto Mykonos.
 Other ferry connections from Crete run to islands like Naxos and Tinos, both of which are also linked with Mykonos.

 This is the longest—both in time and distance—way to get from Crete to Mykonos.
 However, you do get a ton of stunning scenery, iconic locations, possibly great food, and an unforgettable island-hopping experience in Greece in return.